walkerk1980/LSW/doc/docs/technical-documentation/mini_init.md

 `mini_init` then performs various configuration such as enabling crash dump collection, configuring logging via `/dev/console` and tty configuration.

-Once everything is ready, `mini_init` connects two hvsockets to [wslservice](wslservice.exe.md).
+Once everything is ready, `mini_init` connects two hvsockets to [lswservice](lswservice.exe.md).

-One of them, called the "mini_init" channel is used for messages sent by `wslservice.exe`.
+One of them, called the "mini_init" channel is used for messages sent by `lswservice.exe`.
 See `src/shared/inc/lxinitshared.h` for a list of messages and responses.
 Common messages are:

 - `LxMiniInitMessageLaunchInit`: Mount a virtual disk and start a new distribution.
 See [`init`](init.md) for more details
-- `LxMiniInitMessageMount`: Mount a disk in `/mnt/wsl` (used for wsl --mount)
+- `LxMiniInitMessageMount`: Mount a disk in `/mnt/lsw` (used for lsw --mount)
 - `EJECT_VHD_MESSAGE`: Eject a disk
 - `LxMiniInitMessageImport`: Import a distribution
 - `LxMiniInitMessageExport`: Export a distribution

-The other hvsocket channel is used to send notifications to [wslservice.exe](wslservice.exe.md).
-This is used mainly to report when linux processes exit (which wslservice uses to know when distributions are terminated).
+The other hvsocket channel is used to send notifications to [lswservice.exe](lswservice.exe.md).
+This is used mainly to report when linux processes exit (which lswservice uses to know when distributions are terminated).

 ## Networking configuration